 Friday morning I woke up at 5am and was out the door around 5:45 on my way to Urbana, Illinois.
 I picked up my friend Brian at around 7am.
 It was time for our Missouri Road Trip!

 Our first and only stop in Illinois was the World’s Largest Catsup Bottle in Collinsville.
 I’d seen it before, but as ketchup is probably one of my favorite inventions ever, it is probably one of my favorite roadside attractions ever.
-Brian had never seen it and remarked that it would be more impressive if it was actually filled with ketchup.
+Brian had never seen this particular tourist trap and remarked that it would be more impressive if it was actually filled with ketchup.
 And I agree.
 But I love it none the less.
-And then it was off to St. Louis!
+After taking some photos of the giant condiment, it was off to St. Louis!

 After filling our stomachs yet again we hit some back roads to see two world’s largest things: the world’s largest pecan in Brunswick and the world’s largest goose in Sumner!
 The pecan was cool and the goose was amazing!
 It was one huge bird!

-Our final stop of the the first day of our Missouri road trip was Chillicothe.
+Our final Missouri roadside attractions stop of the the first day was Chillicothe.
 Have you ever said that something was the greatest invention since sliced bread?
 Well, you have Chillicothe, Missouri to thank for that as it is the home of sliced bread!

 From there we hit the road to Overland Park, Kansas, completing the first leg of our Kansas City road trip, where we had a hotel for the night.

 We were going to just order a pizza from the room, as we were pretty tired and wanted to get to blogging!
 But, low and behold, what was right outside our hotel?
 A Winstead’s!
 Winstead’s is a hamburger joint that was named one of the best burgers by George Motz in his book Hamburger America.
 Luckily it was still open for another hour so we got some burgers and shakes before heading to the hotel to retire for the night and get ready for the big day ahead…